Last updated: April 19, 2026 – now includes 2026 NPPE exam dates and study plans.

 - It is based on a situation.
 By personalizing the question, using Kenny in this example, you immediately imagine the situation from his perspective.

 - It tests more than one thing.
-Here, you are tested on your knowledge about unions and how to apply them to Kenny's situation.
+Here, you are tested on your knowledge about unions and how to apply that knowledge to Kenny's situation.
 This application is what you can expect to find on the exam.

 Now let's look at Bloom's Taxonomy below.

 It shows different thinking levels that can be tested during an exam.
-Luckily, with multiple choice question (MCQ) exams, the highest order items (creating and evaluating) can't be tested.
-So, your NPPE questions will test your knowledge of the bottom 4 (Remembering, Understanding, Applying and Analyzing).
-So you're left with a mixture of the lower 4 types.
-The question above tests your understanding of unions and their application (items 2 and 3).
+With multiple‑choice question (MCQ) exams, the highest‑order items (creating and evaluating) are not typically tested.
+So your NPPE questions will mainly test your knowledge of the bottom four levels (Remembering, Understanding, Applying, and Analyzing).

-Having an awareness of Bloom's Taxonomy is important in understanding why it will take a few weeks to prepare for the exam.
-While you might remember and understand lots of facts in a week or two, it will take a little more time to apply and analyze different law, ethics and professional practice situations.
+Having an awareness of Bloom's Taxonomy is helpful in understanding why it will take a few weeks to prepare for the exam.
+While you might remember and understand lots of facts in a week or two, it will take a little more time to apply and analyze different law, ethics, and professional practice situations.

-A good challenging exam will have 70% or more of the MCQs at the level 3 and 4, and the rest at level 1 or 2.
-So as you prepare for your exam, don't just read and memorize concepts (level 1).
-I encourage you to:
+A good, challenging exam will have 70% or more of the MCQs at levels 3 and 4, and the rest at levels 1 or 2.
+So as you prepare for your exam, do not just read and memorize concepts (level 1).
+We encourage you to:

 - Read the case studies.